 Sundays for Children

 Children ages three to ten years old are invited during our service to engage in a conversation with our Priest to Families, after which they are dismissed to go to Children's Church.
-At Children’s Church, the children hear an age-appropriate Bible story, sing songs together, and complete a craft related to the day’s story.
-The children then return to the service during the Offertory Hymn.
+At Children’s Church, the children continue the liturgy of our adult service at a level appropriate for their age: they hear a Bible story based on the lectionary readings, recite the Apostles' Creed, pray and confess sins together, and then complete a craft related to the day’s story.
+The children then return to the service during the Offertory Hymn in time to particpate in Communion.

 Each Sunday, nursery services are provided from 8:30 am to 12:30 pm for infants and toddlers up to age three.
 Nursery services are also provided for most church functions, such as Wednesday night gatherings.
 Our nursery staff are First Aid/CPR/AED certified by the Red Cross of Tennessee, so you can rest assured that your child is in capable and attentive hands.